At a Glance

 Building Systems and Operations, Engagement and Behavior Change

-If implemented, recommended projects could save more than 14,000,000 kilowatt hours of electricity when projected expansion and growth of McDonald’s stores is taken into account.
-This could also mean$2 million in potential annual energy savings and 14,000 tons of carbon emissions reductions.
+If implemented, Tan's projects could save more than 14,000,000 kilowatt hours of electricity when projected expansion and growth of McDonald’s stores is taken into account.
+This would also mean $2 million in potential annual energy savings and 14,000 tons of carbon emissions reductions.